HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 * Integration with Canny (to capture user feedback)
 ### Data Browser
 * Create (or use Data Store provided) indexes as necessary for files in the Data Store, using public DSS APIs to read the metadata
-* Browser support for multiple metadata schemas
+* Browser support for multiple metadata schemas that are supported by the schema access library maintained by the Ingest service
 * Search views of Specimens, Projects and Files
 * Browser UI to search the DSS by specifying multiple search criteria (“facets”)
 * Download selected files from the DSS via the UI and/or HCA cli (the HCA cli itself is out-of-scope for this charter)
 * AuthN for tracking users' collections, saved searches, etc.
 * Full authN/Z if the HCA stores controlled access data in the future.
 Leverage AuthN/Z from Data Store.
 * Browser interface with DSS Collections service to save/view/list/share/delete the query results from a search operation
-* Handoff of a Collection to tertiary portals.
-Expand the current prototype for handoff to FireCloud.
+* Handoff of a Collection of search results to a tertiary portal.
+Provide for direct handoff of search results to FireCloud.
-* Save/view/share/update/delete search queries
+* Save/view/share/update/delete search queries and personal collections
 * Search results handoff to Matrix service
 * API Documentation for portable, cloud-neutral APIs